chef/chef-web-docs/chef_master/source/provisioning.rst

 At the end, it shows ``1/1 resources updated``.
 The three **machine** resources are replaced with a single **machine_batch** resource, which then runs each of the individual **machine** processes in-parallel.

-.. end_tag

 Drivers
 =====================================================
-The following drivers are available for Chef provisioning:
+The following drivers are available for Chef Provisioning:

 .. list-table::
    :widths: 120 400